Smallville season 7: Characters

-For season seven, the Smallville team would bring in two new regular cast members, Jimmy Olsen, who first appeared as a recurring guest in season six, and Kara Zor-El, Clark's biological cousin.
+For season seven, the Smallville team would bring in two new regular cast members, Jimmy Olsen, who first appeared as a recurring guest in season six, and Kara, Clark Kent's biological cousin.
 In July 2007, Canadian actress Laura Vandervoort was cast to portray Kara.
-According to Gough and Millar, her backstory is that she was sent to look after Kal-El (Clark), but was stuck in suspended animation for eighteen years.
-When the dam broke in the season six finale "Phantom" she was set free.
+According to Gough and Millar, her backstory is that she was sent to look after Kal-El, but was stuck in suspended animation for eighteen years.
+When the dam broke in the season six finale "Phantom", she was set free.
 She has all of Clark's abilities, as well as the ability to fly.
 Gough iterated that Kara will not wear any version of the Supergirl costume.
 At the same time, Michael Cassidy was cast as the new editor of the Daily Planet, Grant Gabriel.
-Cassidy's Grant Gabriel is designed to be Lois' new love interest; he appeared in seven episodes this season.
+Grant was designed to be Lois Lane' new love interest; he appeared in seven episodes.

-Smallville also brought in more actors with previous connections to the Superman lore this season.
+Smallville also brought in more actors with previous connections to the Superman lore.
 Helen Slater, who portrayed Supergirl in the 1984 film of the same name, was cast as Lara, Clark's biological mother.
-She made appearances in episodes six and eight, titled "Lara" and "Blue" respectively.
-Dean Cain, who played Clark Kent/Superman in Lois & Clark: The New Adventures of Superman, had a guest role as "evil Dr. Curtis Knox" in the fourth episode "Cure".
+She made appearances in episodes six and eight, titled "Lara" and "Blue", respectively.
+Dean Cain, who played Superman in Lois & Clark: The New Adventures of Superman (1993–1997), had a guest role as "evil Dr. Curtis Knox" in the fourth episode "Cure".
 Marc McClure, who portrayed Jimmy Olsen in all of the Superman films as well as in Supergirl, was brought in to play a Kryptonian scientist named Dax-Ur for the episode "Persona".
-James Marsters was brought back to reprise his role as Milton Fine/Brainiac in a four-episode arc slated for January 2008; Marsters had not appeared on the show since the season five finale "Vessel".
-Another character from the DC Comics universe arriving on Smallville is the Black Canary.
+James Marsters was brought back to reprise his role as Milton Fine / Brainiac in a four-episode arc slated for January 2008; Marsters had not appeared on the show since the season five finale "Vessel".
+Another character from the DC Comics universe arriving on Smallville was the Black Canary.
 The character was intended to be featured in the January 10, 2008 episode "Siren", but the Writers' Strike pushed scheduling back to February 7.
-Black Canary was portrayed by Canadian actress Alaina Huffman, and the episode featured the return of Justin Hartley as the Green Arrow.
-This season also saw the return of Sam Jones III as Pete Ross, after a four-year absence from the show.
+Black Canary was portrayed by Canadian actress Alaina Huffman, and the episode featured the return of Justin Hartley as Oliver Queen / Green Arrow.
+This season also saw the return of former series regular Sam Jones III as Pete Ross, after a four-year absence.